jkone27/fsharp-integration-tests/docs/index.md

 `GETJ, PUTJ, POSTJ, DELETEJ, PATCHJ`

-Remember to add this snippet at the end of your `Program.cs` file for the `TestClient` to be able to pick up your configuration:
+Remember to add this snippet at the end of your `Program.cs` file for the `TestWebAppFactoryBuilder` to be able to pick up your configuration:

 ```csharp
 // Program.cs